zowe/docs-site/docs/user-guide/cli-configure-cli-on-os-where-scs-unavailable.md

 If Zowe CLI cannot find the value for a user ID or password, for example, it prompts the user for that information and then stores the information securely when secure storage is available.

-In cases where secure storage is not possible, and the `autoStore` property is set to `true`, the secret credentials are saved as text in the applicable configuration file.
+In cases where secure storage is not possible, and the `autoStore` property is set to `true`, the credentials are saved as text in the applicable configuration file.

 ## Stopping automatic storage of prompted values